Hard Examples Are All You Need: Maximizing GRPO Post-Training Under Annotation Budgets: Conclusion

 \section{Conclusion}

 This paper investigated a critical question for resource-constrained language model fine-tuning: under a fixed budget for example selection, which difficulty-based strategy maximizes the effectiveness of GRPO?
 Through comprehensive experiments across multiple models and tasks, we established that training on the hardest examples consistently yields superior performance on reasoning benchmarks.
-Deeper analysis showed that training on harder examples gives the model more opportunities to learn, and this gain generalizes to harder, out-of-distribution test sets.